-Forbes D. Porter, M.D., Ph.D Section on Molecular Dysmorphology
+Forbes D. Porter, M.D., Ph.D

+Section on Molecular Dysmorphology

 My research team combines both clinical and basic research to study the molecular, biochemical, and cellular processes that underlie genetic disorders resulting from impaired cholesterol homeostasis and lysosomal dysfunction.
 Our ultimate goal is to identify and test potential therapeutic interventions.
-The disorders currently being studied include Smith-Lemli-Opitz syndrome (SLOS), Niemann-Pick disease, type C (NPC) and CLN3 or Juvenile Batten disease.
+The disorders that we study include Smith-Lemli-Opitz syndrome (SLOS) and Niemann-Pick disease, type C (NPC).
 SLOS is an inborn error of cholesterol biosynthesis that results in multiple congenital malformations as well as cognitive and behavioral issue.
-NPC and CLN3 disease are lethal, progressive, neurodegenerative disorders due to lysosomal dysfunction.
-My basic research group utilizes multiple model systems including induced pluripotent stem cells, zebrafish and mouse models.
-Our basic research is complemented by ongoing natural history trials for all three disorders.
+NPC is a lethal, progressive, neurodegenerative disorders due to lysosomal dysfunction.
+My basic research group utilizes multiple model systems including induced pluripotent stem cells mouse models.
+These preclinical models are used to both investigate pathological mechanisms and to test potential therapeutic approaches.
+Mechanistic studies include single cell/nuclear and special transcriptomics.
+We are performing high throughput chemical/drug and genomic screens to identify potential therapeutic compounds that can be evaluated in our mouse models.
+We are also exploring gene therapy for NPC.
+Our basic research is complemented by ongoing natural history trials for both disorders.
 As part of our natural history trials, we have established large cross-sectional and longitudinal collections of cell lines, urine, serum/plasma and cerebral spinal fluid from well-phenotyped patients.
 These biomaterials are being used to identify diagnostic, prognostic and therapeutic responsive biomarkers.
 We have also engaged in multiple phase 1/2a and phase 2b/3 therapeutic trials.

-Laboratory website links

-https://annualreport.nichd.nih.gov/porter.html
+Laboratory website: https://annualreport.nichd.nih.gov/porter.html